ealvarezl/InvestmentAllvue/README.md

    docker-compose up --build -d
    ```

-3. Wait a few seconds for sincronization
+3. Wait a few seconds for synchronization

 4. Open your browser and access the application at:
    ```